Corrective Jaw Surgery

 People who can benefit from orthognathic surgery include those with an improper bite, or jaws that are positioned incorrectly.
 Jaw growth is a gradual process and in some instances, the upper and lower jaws may grow at different rates.
 The result can be a host of problems that may affect chewing function, speech, or long-term oral health and appearance.
 Injury to the jaw and birth defects can also affect jaw alignment.
 Orthodontics alone can correct bite problems when only the teeth are involved.
 Orthognathic surgery may be required for the jaws when repositioning is necessary.

 Difficulty in the following areas should be evaluated:

 - Open bite

 Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences, or as a result of trauma to the face.
 Before any treatment begins, a consultation will be held to perform a complete examination with x-rays.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.
 When you are fully informed about the aspects of your care, you and your dental team can make the decision to proceed with treatment together.

 Technology & Orthognathic Surgery

-Drs.
-Pesto and Damron use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. Pesto and Dr. Damron use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the proposed treatment.